aras-p/aras-p.hugo/content/blog/2021/08-exr-zip-libdeflate.md

 ### Next up?

 I want to look into more specialized compression schemes, besides just "let's throw a general purpose compressor".
+For example, [ZFP](/blog/2021/08/27/EXR-Filtering-and-ZFP/).